 DACC students are given priority in enrollment for general education courses taught at the Central and East Mesa campuses.
-During the 2009-2010 academic year, the priority enrollment period will end two weeks prior to the beginning of each semester or summer session.
+The priority enrollment period ends two weeks prior to the beginning of each semester or summer session.
 NMSU students may enroll in these courses after the priority enrollment period has ended.